JieqianHe/1D-signal-synthesis/README.md

 # 1D-signal-synthesis

-Synthesis 1d (derivative of) poisson process in python
+Synthesize 1d (derivative of) poisson process in python